Believe you can and you’re halfway there.Theodore Roosevelt

 Basquiat, however, was never really part of the Bronx-based graffiti scene, and his street works were aimed squarely at Soho, which is to say, at gaining the attention of the mainly white downtown creative set.
 It worked.

 He went from making offbeat text-based street art as SAMO to selling out gallery shows for hundreds of thousands of dollars in just a two short years at the beginning of the ’80s.
 He would date Madonna, hang out with Warhol, and become a human symbol of ’80s money’s coked-up infatuation with art (literally in the case of the infamous “New Art, New Money: The Marketing of the American Artist” cover story for New York Times Magazine).

-Examples like those of Basquiat are fun to learn about, but damaging to believe fame and fortune will be thrust upon artists.
-There is just not enough of that kind of luck to go around.
+Basquiat’s examples are fun to learn about but damaging to believe fame and fortune are every days for artists.
+Unfortunately, there is not enough of that kind of luck to go around.
 The only luck you can reliably count on is the luck you make for yourself.

 The harder I work, the luckier I get. – Samuel Goldwyn

 The comeback to reality from such quaint notions about getting found is neither you nor anyone you know can count on the sudden appearance of an unexpected benefactor.
 There is irony for those who suffer from the Getting Found benefactor syndrome.
 It is the most predictable outcome for them is an art career starving for sales and attention.